Personnel Aircraft Nose Art B-17 Thunderbird Ground Support Uniforms Journals More Info

 Flight Gear 1944-1945 / F-3 Heated Suit Headgear / Oxygen Masks / Boots Flak Vests / Helmets / Misc

 (2-xx) Jacket above is called a Jacket, Field enlisted mans ETO. jacket.
 Original label inside with arrow dated 1943.
-Manufacturer name is very faint. ? ontagne burton LTD Leeds.
-Feel free to send correct spelling if you know it.
+Manufacturer's name is very faint, but reads "Montague Burton LTD Leeds."

 (2-xx) Shown above is, according to the label. -Jacket Field Officers U.S.A.
 ETO- Arrow marked and made by The Rego Clothiers Ltd 194?
 Last # has thread sewn through it.
 Examples of the Officer Grade ETO jacket can be seen on the 358th Glass Crew.
 The 358th Grisham Crew and the 358th Holm Crew.
 Concerning the rank depicted on the jacket, I have to warn collectors not to place too much value on a uniform where anyone can place what they want to on it.

-(2-11) Beginning with the above photo and a few others I will do my best to show you the gear that the early crews wore.
-Above on the left is the B-3 Mae West over the A-2 jacket with headset over officers crusher cap.
-On the far right is the B-3 jacket with B-6 helmet.
-If you have never seen the item in the center before, let me confirm that it is as blue as you think it is -- the famous F-1 "blue bunny" heated suit.
+(2-11) Above is the famous F-1 "blue bunny" heated suit.
 To see examples of this suit go to the 359th Eisenhart Crew.
 Eisenhart is wearing the F-1 and is shaking the hand of Gen Travis, who is wearing the F-2.
 Another example is the Cogswell Crew.
 Look at S/Sgt Paul Davis.
 Also see the Fyler crew and Lt.
 Jackson in Lead Crew #75.

 (2-12) You should understand that because new and improved flight gear arrived, it didn't mean that all of the early items of flight gear was thrown away.
 You can still see traces of it in 1945 including the F-1 suit.
 Two of the quickest items to disappear would have been the heavy leather shearling B-3 jacket and A-3 pants.
 Pictured above is the A-4 flight suit which in some cases would have been worn over the F-1.
 Go to Lead Crew Mission #191 and check out Lt Nance.
 In Lead Crew Mission #219, 1Lt Blythe is wearing the A-4 flight suit underneath the F-2 heated uniform.